leandog/intelligent-engineering-with-ai/Course Outline.md

 **Wrap-Up and Q&A (15 minutes)**

 1. **Summarize Key Takeaways from the Afternoon Session**

    - Emphasize the importance of TDD, AI tools, refactoring, and clean code principles.
    - Encourage continuous practice and improvement.

 2. **Open Floor for Questions and Discussions**

    - Address any challenges faced by participants.
    - Provide solutions and additional resources as needed.

 3. **Preview of Day 2**
    - Focus on advanced TDD techniques and continuous integration.
-   - Introduction to the Gilded Rose Kata and building an MVC application.
+   - Introduction to the Gilded Rose Kata and building an API application.

 ## Module 2: Advanced TDD and Software Craftsmanship with AI Integration